jordanallybrown/bookmark-landing-page-code-sample/README.md

 This is my code sample for [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
 You can find the design reference files under the design folder.

-The live site can be viewed here:
+You can view the live site at this [link](https://jordanallybrown.github.io/bookmark-landing-page-code-sample/)

 ## My process